This blog is about economics. But it’s written for people who “don’t do economics”.

 In her experience, boys did woodwork, and girls did cookery (called home economics).
 But, cooking nutritious food to look after herself was a good thing, apparently, [Although she didn’t say if making tea towel holders from wood was also a good thing.]

 However, at my school, boys did cookery too.
 And girls did woodwork.
 [With a female teacher, no less – for both classes.]
-We made lemonade and apple pie and wooden tea towel holders.
+We made lemonade, apple pie, and wooden tea towel holders.
 However, I don’t remember learning about the nutrition involved, why something is cooked a certain way, or the benefits of wood over plastic.

 So, I do get where this journalist was coming from.